orientechnologies/orientdb-docs/Import-from-Neo4j-into-OrientDB.md

 To migrate, please choose one of the following strategies:

-1. **Use the OrientDB's Neo4j Importer tool**
+1. **Use the _Neo4j to OrientDB Importer_**
 	* Starting from OrientDB version 2.2, this is the preferred way to migrate from Neo4j, especially for large and complex datasets.
-The OrientDB's Neo4j Importer tool allows you to migrate Neo4j's nodes, relationships, unique constraints and indexes.
-For more details, please refer to the [OrientDB's Neo4j Importer](OrientDB-Neo4j-Importer.md) section
+The _Neo4j to OrientDB Importer_ allows you to migrate Neo4j's nodes, relationships, unique constraints and indexes.
+For more details, please refer to the [Neo4j to OrientDB Importer](OrientDB-Neo4j-Importer.md) section
 1. **Use GraphML**
 	* GraphML is an XML-based file format for graphs.
 For more details, please refer to the section [Import from Neo4j using GraphML](Import-from-Neo4j-using-GraphML.md)